stackviolator/chess-transformer-nnx/README.md

 ### Example Usage

 1. **Prepare the Model:**
-   Ensure the trained model is saved in `trained_models/` and matches the configuration in `configs/transformer_inference.cfg`.
+   Ensure the trained model is saved in `trained_models/` and matches the configuration file in `configs`.

 2. **Run the Script:**
    ```bash